Gering firefighters battling Montana wildfire

-Gering firefighters are among crews battling a wildfire burning in a national forest in Montana.
+Gering firefighters were among crews battling a wildfire burning in a national forest in Montana.

-Three Gering firefighters traveled to Montana last week to fight the Hay Creek Fire and another crew of three firefighters began serving this week as the department rotates firefighters as part of the response, Gering Fire Chief Nathan Flowers told the Star-Herald.
+Three Gering firefighters traveled to Montana a couple weeks ago to fight the Hay Creek Fire and another crew of three firefighters began serving last week as the department rotates firefighters as part of the response, Gering Fire Chief Nathan Flowers said.

-According to the Incident Information System, the fire, which is located four miles west of Polebridge, Montana, started on July 21 due to lightning.
-The area is west of Glacier National Park, but had not yet reached the park as of Thursday.
+According to the Incident Information System, the fire, which was located four miles west of Polebridge, Montana, started on July 21 due to lightning.
+The area is west of Glacier National Park, but had not yet reached the park as of Thursday July 29.
 However, evacuation warnings had been issued earlier this week for residents and visitors of portions of the park.

 Updated information on the Incident Information System reported that more than 2,000 acres in the Flathead National Forest had been burned and the fire was listed as having zero containment.
 Nearly 140 personnel, 13 engines, 20 Type 2 crewpersons, 2 heavy equipment task forces and two Type 1 helicopters, which carry up to 700 gallons of water, were among the resources being used in the fire.

-Flowers explained that firefighters with the Gering Fire Department has had a long history of specializing in fighting wildfires.
+Flowers explained that firefighters with the Gering Fire Department have had a long history of specializing in fighting wildfires.

 “For about 20 years, our guys have been working really hard to get a lot of certifications and credentials to meet the requirements to do these things (fight wildfires).
 Several years ago, we signed a contract with the state to be able to cooperate with federal agencies, like the U.S. Forest Service and the Bureau of Land Management.
 Once we became a cooperating agency, they entered us into the federal dispatching system.”